-Patients with diabetic gastroparesis should receive a prokinetic agent prior to the administration of general anesthesia to decrease aspiration risk.
-Attempts should be made to minimize opioid use to prevent additional decreased motility.
+Patients with diabetic gastroparesis should receive a prokinetic agent (e.g. metoclopramide) prior to the administration of general anesthesia to decrease aspiration risk.
+Attempts should be made to use multi-modal analgesia for pain control and minimize opioid use to prevent additional decreased motility.

 It is important to avoid hypotension in patients with diabetic kidney disease (formerly referred to as nephropathy).
 Surgery results in large fluid shifts, which can lead to ischemic renal injury, and which is more likely in the setting of pre-existing diabetic kidney disease.
 Non-steroidal anti-inflammatory drugs (NSAIDS) should be used cautiously.

 Patients with diabetic autonomic neuropathy are at increased risk of peripheral neuropathy.
 Surgical positioning and cushioning should be optimized.